gerardpaapu/chitchat/README.md

 --

 In Ruby there's some really fun atrocities that you can commit using `method_missing`, we don't want to be left out of the fun in
 ChitChat, so if you pass an object a selector that hasn't been implemented, it will receive the message 'methodMissing' with the selector it got so that you can choose how to handle it.

-    (PubSub implement "methodMissing"
+    (PubSub implement 'methodMissing'
         ;; When we receive a mysterious message
-        ;; check if we have any subscribers to the event ;; of the same name and publish that event (function (selector args)
+        ;; check if we have any subscribers to the event ;; of the same name and publish that event (function [selector args]
             (if (this.handlers has selector)
                 (this publish selector args)
                 (throw (NotImplementedError new)))))